willem640/HueLights/CONTRIBUTING.md

 ```

 The rooms should be conform to the following schema.
 They may have extra properties, like the guid that's used to control the lights and scenes in the Philips Hue integration.
 If the integration works purely by light names, you might need to track the owning room's name in each light and scene.

+If a room or light does not support color, color temperature, etc., simply leave the property and/or setter undefined
 ```js
 const yourRooms = [
     {